Apps Crashing on macOS Ventura? Here's the Fix

 2. Update Your App

 Incompatible apps will crash on startup.
-You should update them to a version compatible with macOS Ventura.
+You should update them to a version compatible with macOS Sequoia.

 For apps downloaded from the Apple Store, use the App Store to check for updates.